badublanc/connectkit-nouns/readme.md

 ## Usage

-First, set up ConnectKit in your project [Instructions for getting started](https://docs.family.co/connectkit/getting-started).
+First, set up ConnectKit in your project.
+[Instructions for getting started](https://docs.family.co/connectkit/getting-started).
 Then, install `connectkit-nouns` with your preferred package manager...

 ```bash
 # npm